swd12012/AdvancedInformatics2021/README.md

 ### Week 6

 Week 6's lab exercise can be found in [this repository](https://github.com/swd12012/AdvancedInformaticsPracticeAnalyses).
 A `tree` of my working directory, demonstrating that my symlinks were created and renamed, is in the README.

+### Week 7

+Scripts for eek 7's lab exercise (indexing and aligning) can be found in the [same respository](https://github.com/swd12012/AdvancedInformaticsPracticeAnalyses) as last week in a scripts directory.